DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-12-Every_choice_has_weight.md

 ﻿## Part 2 - Learning to Listen | Ch.
-13 - Destroy everything
+12 - Every choice has weight

 **Eight weeks in.**